-- number Number of hours (suffix h) or minutes (suffix m) to block an IP address.
+- number Number of hours (suffix h) or minutes (suffix m) to block a user.
 A value of 0 specifies an indefinite amount of time.
 The maximum amount of time is 750h (hours) or 45000m (minutes).
 A value of -1 restores the default value. - No parameter Displays the current setting